 Meet The Team

 Meet The Cake Collegers!
-All of our cake decorating tutors are renowned cake decorators, who have many years of professional cake decorating experience, and who have won awards including Gold and Silver awards at Cake International.
+All of our cake decorating tutors are renowned bakers and cake decorators, who have many years of professional cake decorating experience, and who have won awards including Gold and Silver awards at Cake International.
 And (we think even more importantly), they are all lovely and will help you feel at ease, even if you’ve not got any cake decorating experience whatsoever.

 Our aim at The Cake College is always to have fun and to teach new skills in a relaxed setting, and everybody that works here helps us achieve that aim.

 The Cake College was set up by Lucy, who has had a passion for cake design and sugarpaste for years, and who wanted to share the ability to make beautiful cakes with as many people as possible.
 Lucy has a particular fondness for vintage and super pretty style cakes, and along with baking, also has a love of exploring the world, reading and dancing around the kitchen with her children.

 Clare lives in South Oxfordshire where she creates bespoke wedding cakes and desert tables for her clients.
 Her style reflects her passion for art, design and colour, focussing on bold and contemporary cakes fused with pretty and natural touches.
 She particularly loves creating extravagant dessert tables which often require plenty of macaron taste testing!
 When she’s not working on a cake, Clare can often be found growing ingredients and edible flowers on her allotment or making gingerbread men with her daughter.
 To see more of Clare’s work, visit her website.